 Cancers that show up as a lump in the neck could include:

-We commonly think of viruses like the common cold and flu.
-However, there are other viruses out there and many can cause a neck lump.
-These include:
+cold and the flu.
+However, there are other viruses out there, and many of them can

 - infectious mononucleosis